ShipEngine/elements-auth-example/README.md

 ```bash
 npm install
 ```
+or
 ```bash
 yarn
 ```

-2a.
-Start the application
+2. Start the application
+- a.
+Start application for production
 ```bash
 npm start
 ```
+or
 ```bash
 yarn start
 ```

-2b.
+- b.
 Start application for development

 ```bash
 npm dev
 ```
+or
 ```bash
 yarn dev
 ```